verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

     df[col] = [_.lower() for _ in df[col]]
 ```

-Also constituencies that have a special chracter in their name will also create conflic when merged.
+Also constituencies that have a special character in their name will also create conflict when merged.
 Here I will remove all characters from constituency names.

 ```python